This is the text of a 2008 article that I wrote about unassisted birth, or freebirth.

-In recent weeks, several people have asked me for the text of this article about freebirth, but please bear in mind that this was written very early on in the unassisted birth debate and there are newer references available, including research looking at the experiences of women who have made the decision to birth unassisted.
+Please bear in mind that this was written very early on in the unassisted birth debate and there are far newer references available, some of which I discuss here.

 A Range of Attitudes

 The unassisted birth movement is a very difficult issue to research, by virtue of the fact that these women are actively seeking to avoid the kind of systems that gather data, but it seems to be a movement which is growing.

 This is not to suggest that women are choosing this option in their thousands, but the level of discussion of this phenomenon on the internet alone would suggest that a significant and increasing minority of women are deliberately choosing to ‘go it alone’.

 This is, then, an issue which is worthy of midwives’ attention.

 The issue, however, is controversial, and a range of opinions exists among midwives.